adsabs/WIESP/2025/call_for_papers.md

 --->
 ## Submissions

-Submission will be via softconf.
+Submission will be via OpenReview.
 Submissions should follow the [ACLPUB formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html) and [template files](https://github.com/acl-org/acl-style-files/tree/master).

 Submissions (Long and Short Papers) will be subject to a double-blind peer-review process.
 We follow the same policies as IJCNLP-AACL 2025 regarding anonymity, preprints and double submissions.